 Council's geographical systems continue to be developed, integrated, managed and maintained in order to maximise the efficiency of decision making and planning.
-Council's target of responding to customer request within 48 hours was met.
+Council's target of responding to customer requests within 48 hours was met.

-Best practice in procurement and investment management has been adopted and implemented and write offs of less than \$3K were averaged over the term.
+Best practice in procurement and investment management has been adopted and implemented and write offs minimised over the term.